Teen rom-coms are enjoying a modern renaissance right now and a lot of that popularity can be traced back to the success of the

 Peter and Lara Jean are great, but the

 TATB movies wouldn't be nearly as special without the memorable relationships between LJ and her best friends.
 The Netflix movie Someone Great is a testament to how your besties can help you process heartbreak and move on to better things.
-Gina Rodriguez stars as Jenny, a young woman dealing with a breakup and enjoying one last NYC night with her friends before moving across the country.
+Gina Rodriguez stars as Jenny, a young woman handling a breakup and enjoying one last NYC night with her friends before moving across the country.
 Someone Great is streaming on Netflix.

 TATB, the 2018 film Love, Simon is also based on a beloved YA book of the same name.
-It follows Simon (Nick Robinson), a closeted gay high schooler who begins to fall in love with an anonymous classmate he's been emailing.
+It follows Simon (Nick Robinson), a closeted high schooler who begins to fall in love with an anonymous classmate he's been emailing.
 The movie made history as one of the first mainstream teen LGBTQ+ romantic comedies, giving more people the chance to see themselves in the classic genre.

 Love, Simon is available to rent or buy on